Krischan-Klug/too-many-types/packages/example-module/README.md

 # Example Module

 This package demonstrates how API modules are structured.
 A module is an npm package that exports a Fastify plugin.
-The core API loads modules listed in the `MODULES` environment variable.
+The core API automatically loads all packages found under `packages/`.

 ```ts
 import { FastifyInstance } from "fastify";